AlgoLab/cpm2025/content/p/call_for_papers.md

 ## Submission

 Submission is through the EasyChair conference system, by following the [link](https://easychair.org/conferences/?conf=cpm2025).
+The submission server will be open on September 26th.
 The submission process requires registration to create an EasyChair account prior to submission.

 ## Submission format